Johanne101/holbertonschool-zero_day/0x03-git/README.md

-# learning to creat a Git directory
+ learning a Git directory and repositories